sara-nl/griddocs/source/Pages/Basics/first_grid_job_dirac.rst

   .. code-block:: console

-     $dirac-proxy-init -g pvier_user -M pvier --valid 168:00
+     $dirac-proxy-init -g lsgrid_user -M lsgrid --valid 168:00

-Each VO (e.g., pvier in the above example) is mapped to a group in Dirac (pvier_user in this case) and may have a different name than the VO itself.
+Each VO (e.g., lsgrid in the above example) is mapped to a group in Dirac (lsgrid_user in this case) and may have a different name than the VO itself.
 Please contact helpdesk@surfsara.nl if you are unsure of the group name to use.
 The above command creates a local proxy with a validity of maximum 7 days.

   You should see a similar output displayed in your terminal: